A. The contrast between tongues and prophecy.

 a.
 None of them is without significance: Language itself is a gift from God.
 We can communicate with language because we are made in the image of God.

 b.
-Modern linguists know man could not have invented language, any more than our circulatory system was created.
-Most modern linguists believe language is so unique, apart from God, it “must” have been part of a unique evolutionary process.
+Modern linguists know man could not have invented language, any more than we could have invented our own circulatory system.
+Most modern linguists who reject God believe language is so unique that it "must" have been part of a unique evolutionary process.
+It's far more logical to believe God created man with this unique capability, as part of creating man in His own image.

 i.
 Language could not be the product of man putting together sounds all by himself.
 For example, there are many universal human sounds (like the "raspberry" sound) which are not part of any human language.
 If man invented language on his own, it would make sense for some language to use that sound.

 ii.
 Language is so complex because languages exist as whole systems, not as small parts put together.
-And, most modern linguists believe all languages come from one original language.
+Most modern linguists believe all languages come from one original language.

 c.
 Knowing language is a gift from God, and all languages have meaning, we can trust that if we speak in the gift of tongues, God understands, even if no one else - including ourselves - can.